 Giving is great.
 Generosity is a wonderful trait.
 But why not add some life (and math) skills to the mix?
 If your family participates in a gift-giving holiday this season, consider giving each child a budget with which to purchase gifts for friends and family.
 Aside from the arithmetic required to stick to a budget, this on-going activity allows for plenty of teachable moments about finances and budgeting—important skills later in life!

 There are tons of benefits to reading aloud, even if your kids are well past bedtime story age.
 Build reading, listening, and thinking skills by reading aloud together as a family each day of winter break.
 Take turns reading and pass the book from person to person.
 At the end of each reading session, talk about what you read.
 What you choose to read is up to your family!
 Perhaps you’ll go with a classic (Dickens is a wonderful read aloud option) or maybe a fun choose your own adventure has more appeal.
 No matter what you read, you’re sure to gain a great family bonding experience.

 8. Field Trips

 There are probably plenty of local spots that your family rarely, if ever, visits—and a lot of them are great learning opportunities!
-The zoo, the aquarium, the children’s museum, the art museum, the history museum, and any other local sites you can think of can provide plenty of teachable moments for kids of all ages.
+Check online and find those that offer a virtual option.

 Just because the kids are out of school doesn’t mean the learning has to stop.
 Take the time to learn together as a family this winter break!